Subscription 790/year or 195/quarter

 The terms "digital" and "digitalization" do not even appear in the commission document that states how the environmental impact of projects must be assessed.
 However, this is a crucial question.
 IN a recent report the French climate council pointed to the 5G rollout's effect on imported emissions and increased electricity consumption.
 Uncontrolled digitization can put climate neutrality goals out of reach and at the same time create other environmental problems: waste that is difficult to recycle, and an excessive consumption of materials.

 The European plan is not just an instrument designed to solve an economic crisis.
-It also paints a picture of Europa as a political project.
+It also paints a picture of Europe as a political project.
 Despite the scale of the resources the plan encompasses, it does not constitute a break with the past in terms of the nature of the European political project.
 The plan makes the member states indebted for the repayment of a common loan, but does not herald a new federal era for Europe.

 The plan puts a temporary damper on the neoliberal lines of the macroeconomic management framework and accelerates certain technological changes that are requested to reduce greenhouse gas emissions.
 But it does not lay the foundation for an economic model that is radically redefined with social and ecological sustainability at the centre.
 Significant breaks with the past remain difficult.